VANatHeritage/ConSiteTools/README.md

 1. Download this repository (Code -> Download Zip).
 Unzip the contents to a new folder.
 2. In ArcGIS Pro, go to the **Catalog** pane.
 Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository

-### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-03-01):
+### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-03-10):

 #### Version 2.2

 - Conservation Portfolio Tools:
-  - The assignment methods and names of several tier levels were updated.
-Portfolio remains unchanged.
+  - Tier assignments and names changed (inclusion in portfolio remains unchanged)
-  - output files have numerous field name changes, and new fields added
+  - numerous field name changes for output files, new fields added
   - overhaul of internal functions to speed up processing
-  - tools now auto-populate output locations
+  - tools auto-populate output locations, and output file name suffix parameter based on site type
-  - output file name suffix parameter added, which auto-populates based on the site type
+  - `EO Tier Summary` added as a standalone tool in Subroutines

 - SCS/SCU updates:
-  - Several changes for tool `2: Generate SCS Lines`:
+  - `2: Generate SCS Lines`
-    - tool will look input Service Area layers in the HydroNet_ND geodatabase location, making it unnecessary to keep them in the map
+    - tool will look input Service Area layers in the HydroNet_ND geodatabase location, so they do not need to be in the map
-    - Added an internal function `FillLines_scs` to fill in small gaps between nearby scsLines
+    - Added internal function `FillLines_scs` to fill in small gaps (~1 km) between nearby scsLines

 - TCS updates:
-  - Site delineation unchanged, but updates made to improve processing speed and usage, primarily for tool `3.
-Create Conservation Sites`
+  - Updates made to `3.
+Create Conservation Sites` to improve processing speed

 - Other:
-  - re-worked `Review Conservation Sites` tool to improve processing speed.
-Site names are now included in the output feature class.
+  - `Review Conservation Sites` now adds site name(s) to the output feature class

 #### Version 2.1